BarcodeAPI/server/README.md

 # BarcodeAPI.org

-The BarcodeAPI.org web server was designed to provide an easy to use barcode generation API via the HTTP protocol for use in external / mobile applications where generation libraries might not exist; the WebUI is also designed to be responsive such that users may generate barcodes to be scanned directly in their web browser, or download the barcodes after testing them out.
+The BarcodeAPI.org web server was designed to provide an easy to use barcode generation API via the HTTP protocol for use in external / mobile applications where generation libraries might not exist or resources limited; the WebUI is also designed to be responsive such that users may generate barcodes to be scanned directly from their web browser or download the barcodes after testing them out.

-## About

-### Web Server
+## Web Server

-The server comes with a set of static HTML and Javascript files that allow users to navigate to a simple UI and generate barcodes in their web browser with ease.
+The server comes with a minimal set of static HTML and Javascript files that allow users to generate barcodes in their web browser with ease.
+The UI allows users to quickly download, print, or copy the images for use in other applications.

 ### API Server